 - Don’t think you have to be crazy or stressed just because many people around you make that choice.

 - Have realistic expectations about spending and managing your time.
 Also be realistic about what you expect of the people in your life.

 - Learn to say no or delay demands on your finances, on your schedule and from the people in your life.

-- Give gifts that you can afford, which may be “coupons” for a service such as doing dishes for someone for a week, cleaning a bedroom, giving a massage, etc.
+- Give gifts that you can afford, which may be “coupons” for a service such as doing dishes for someone for a week, babysitting, giving a massage, etc.